Fostering readership and appreciation of contemporary literature.

 Mission Statement: BOA Editions, Ltd., a not-for-profit publisher of poetry and other literary works, fosters readership and appreciation of contemporary literature.
 By identifying, cultivating, and publishing both new and established poets and selecting authors of unique literary talent, BOA brings high quality literature to the public.
 Support for this effort comes from the sale of its publications, grant funding, and private donations.

-History: Founded in 1976 by the late poet, editor and translator, A. Poulin, Jr., BOA has published more than 200 books of American poetry and poetry in translation.
+History: Founded in 1976 by the late poet, editor, and translator A. Poulin, Jr., BOA has published more than 300 books of American poetry, poetry-in-translation, and short fiction.
 The first publication bearing the BOA imprint was The Fuhrer Bunker: A Cycle of Poems in Progress by W. D. Snodgrass.
 The Fuhrer Bunker received tremendous critical attention and was nominated for the National Book Critics Circle Award for Poetry, optioned for the stage by Joseph Papp, and produced by Wynn Handman for The American Place Theater.

-In 1984, BOA published Carolyn Kizer's book Yin, a collection of poems that had been turned down by nearly every major publishing house.
+In 1984, BOA published Carolyn Kizer's Yin, a collection of poems that had been turned down by nearly every major publishing house.
 Yin won the Pulitzer Prize for Poetry in 1985.
-A year later, BOA published Rose, by Li-Young Lee, who at that time was an unknown poet.
-He went on to publish three more books with BOA and his poetry is taught in many university courses.
+One year later, BOA published Rose by Li-Young Lee, who at that time was an unknown poet.
+He went on to publish four more books with BOA, and his poetry is currently taught in many university courses.

-BOA Editions, Ltd. is the recipient of a 2001 New York State Governor's Arts Award for overall artistic excellence, the only New York State not-for-profit literary publisher to receive such an honor.
+BOA Editions is the recipient of a 2001 New York State Governor's Arts Award for overall artistic excellence, the only New York State not-for-profit literary publisher to receive such an honor.

 Funding: BOA's annual budget exceeds $300,000.
 Revenue from book sales and copyright permissions make up about 40% of the budget; grants, donations, and fundraising events are the source of the balance.
 As a 501(c)(3) organization, BOA receives regular assistance from the New York State Council on the Arts Literature Program; the National Endowment for the Arts Literature Program; the Lannan Foundation; the Sonia Raiziss Giop Charitable Foundation; the Mary S. Mulligan Charitable Trust; the County of Monroe, NY; the Rochester Area Community Foundation; the Ames-Amzalak Memorial Trust in memory of Henry Ames, Semon Amzalak and Dan Amzalak; the Steeple-Jack Fund, and individuals nationwide.